SingularityDAO-dev/tamashii-terminal/README.md

 3. Add BNB and shield: Add BNB to your wallet, then use "Shield [BNB]" to move tokens to your private Railgun address
 4. Sign in to Tamashi: Select "Sign in to Tamashi Network" from the wallet menu
 5. Launch GPU (vLLM)
-6. Start using private wallet
+6. Start using private LLM !!!

 ### Backend Service